morelandellie/LakeM2ARS/README.md

 Before compiling the model, a user needs to first adjust all necessary parameter values to the studied lake in the mars_lake.inc file.
 The mars_lake.inc file should be in the same path of the .f90 file.
 Moreover, the path for the climate input file should be defined in the mars_lake.inc file by changing the ‘datafile’ variable.
 Paths for the two output files can be defined at the ‘file_open’ subroutine in the .f90 code file.

+Once mars_lake.inc is ready to use, a user can navigate to the folder containing:
+1. Folder named "input", containiing only the **<mars_met_data.txt>** input file
+2. Folder named "output", which starts empty and will be populated with the output files
+3. The .f90 file
+4. The .inc file

-Once mars_lake.inc is ready to use, a user can compile the code in terminal (Mac or Linux) or CMD (Windows) by ***editing*** and using the following command, as from the provided example:
+Compile the code in terminal (Mac or Linux) or CMD (Windows) by ***editing*** and using the following command, as from the provided example:
 ```
 gfortran -o WB_C5 cold_w5.f90
 ```